pieroproietti/pengui/PACKAGING.md

 now fpm is ready:
 `fpm --version`

-# Create package
+## Create package
-I chosen for now to install pengui under /opt.
+I chosen to install pengui under /opt/pengui. and build a short script under `bin`.
+All the necessary complementes, a pengui.desktop file and a pengui.png ico are under `asset`

-## Create directory scructure and package
+To create the package just run `bin/create-package-pengui`

-I made a simple script `create-package-pengui` under bin.
+NOTE: create-package will remove the dirs build, dist and package create during the buid, leaving jis a simple `pengui.deb` file.